Yogeshharsana/Github-Repositories-listing-page/README.md

-# GitHub User Data and Repository Viewer - Fyle  internship challenge  Assignment.
+# GitHub User Data and Repository Viewer

 ## Overview
-This web application was developed as part of the Fyle internship challenge assignment.
  The goal of the project is to create a dynamic website that utilizes the GitHub API to fetch and display user data and repository information based on the entered GitHub username.

 ## Solutions and Implementation
 ### HTML Structure